actix/actix-website/content/docs/request.md

 # Chunked transfer encoding

-Actix automatically decodes *chunked* encoding. `HttpRequest::payload()` already contains the decoded byte stream.
+Actix automatically decodes *chunked* encoding.
+The [`web::Payload`][payloadextractor] extractor already contains the decoded byte stream.
 If the request payload is compressed with one of the supported compression codecs (br, gzip, deflate), then the byte stream is decompressed.

 # Multipart body

-Actix provides multipart stream support.
+Actix provides multipart stream support with an external crate, [`actix-multipart`][multipartcrate].
-[*Multipart*][multipartstruct] is implemented as a stream of multipart items.
-Each item can be a [*Field*][fieldstruct] or a nested *Multipart* stream.`HttpResponse::multipart()` returns the *Multipart* stream for the current request.

 The following demonstrates multipart stream handling for a simple form:

-{{< include-example example="requests" file="multipart.rs" section="multipart" >}}

 > A full example is available in the [examples directory][multipartexample].

 # Urlencoded body

-Actix provides support for *application/x-www-form-urlencoded* encoded bodies.
-`HttpResponse::urlencoded()` returns a [*UrlEncoded*][urlencoder] future, which resolves to the deserialized instance.
+Actix-web provides support for *application/x-www-form-urlencoded* encoded bodies with the [`web::Form`][urlencoded] extractor which resolves to the deserialized instance.
 The type of the instance must implement the `Deserialize` trait from *serde*.

 The *UrlEncoded* future can resolve into an error in several cases: